jakefv/Filevine-Admin-Utility/README.md

 #### Go to DocGen fields

-If on a custom section, this button will havigate to that section's DocGen Fields page for you (even in absence of DocGen buttons!).
+If on a custom section, this button will navigate to that section's DocGen Fields page for you (even in absence of DocGen buttons!).
 For collections, at least one item needs to be created.

 #### Export Emails

-Indescriminately exports all unique instance of emails on a page.
+Indiscriminately exports all unique instance of emails on a page.
 Particularly useful for copying users from Setup > Orgs > Members

 ## Known Issues: